Alexa McDonough Institute for Women, Gender, and Social Justice

 Nova Scotia Centre on Aging

-The Nova Scotia Centre on Aging works in collaboration with many others to advance knowledge on aging-related issues.
-Our work includes conducting research projects and evaluation studies; organizing lectures, workshops and conferences; developing and reviewing curricula; developing educational materials such as manuals, information kits and videos; and providing consultative services to community, organizations and government.
+The Nova Scotia Centre on Aging works in collaboration with many others – academic community, government, private sector, voluntary/professional organizations – to advance knowledge on aging-related issues.
+Our work includes conducting research projects and evaluation studies; organizing lectures, workshops and conferences; developing and reviewing curricula; translating research findings into various products (e.g., briefs, background papers, podcasts, videos); and providing consultative services to community, organizations and government.
 It is our goal that through research, education and community engagement the NSCA will inform policy and practice to enhance the quality of life of older adults and their families.
-The current acting director is Dr. Janice Keefe.
+The Centre’s Director is Dr. Janice Keefe, Professor and Lena Isabel Jodrey Chair in Gerontology, Department of Aging and Family Science.